danjohnson95/cloudkit-js/README.md

 # CloudKit JS

-cloudkitjs aims to make it easy for you to manage your CloudKit container from your Node.js server.
+CloudKit JS aims to make it easy for you to manage your CloudKit container from your Node.js server.

 It's as simple as this